 The Graphics Standards guide outlines proper usage and accepted standards for logos and wordmarks, typography and color, applications, editorial style and more.

 If you are untutored in design but have the responsibility or desire to use desktop publishing to do your publications, we encourage you to attend a seminar offered periodically through HR Learning and Development.
 Additionally, Adobe Creative Cloud software is available to all faculty and staff.

 If you do decide to design a project yourself, know that UA Brand Approval is mandatory for all University marketing and advertising materials.

-This is a brief overview of what the Office of Design/Production can do for you with your help.
+This is a brief overview of what the Department of Design/Production can do for you with your help.
 And we are here to work with you.
 If you have a project you would like to discuss, please call the director at 8-6773.
 Whether you have a general question about a potential project, a comment regarding some aspect of this guide or an observation about a University publication, call our office at 8-5767 and our office assistant will direct your call appropriately.